Ashrit-Yarava/Flapping-Wings-Research/2D code/README.md

-# 2D Flapping Wings Simulation Notebook Overview
+# 2D Flapping Wings Simulation Overview

 *The following notebooks are the Python conversion of Prof. Denda's MATLAB code for his Flapping Wings Research*